AlvimPedro/fas-alpha-mu/README.md

-# Simulations for the paper "On the Performance of Fluid Antenna Systems Under α-μ Fading Channels"
+# Simulations for the IEEE paper "On the Performance of Fluid Antenna Systems Under α-μ Fading Channels"

 This repository contains the simulation codes used in the article *On the Performance of Fluid Antenna Systems Under α-μ Fading Channels*.
-The codes were implemented in **MATLAB** and reproduce the results presented in the article.
+The codes were implemented in **MATLAB** and reproduce the results presented in the article. https://ieeexplore.ieee.org/document/10272689

 ## Repository Structure
 -  **CAP/:** Folder containing the Ergodic Capacity codes.